2012:GBNpro launches the Bugmask™

-Starting in 2012, GBNpro started selling the Martian version of the Bugscreen™ called the Bugmask™.
+Starting in 2012, GBNpro started selling the "Martian" version of the Bugscreen™ called the Bugmask™.
 This version presents bright yellow eyes with strange features on the outside of the screen.
-The black inside, light absorbing color is maintained for optimal viewing.
-Options to purchase now on the Purchase page.
-Ugly but effective!
+The inside remains black so light absorbtion is maintained for optimal viewing.
+Bicyclists now have the option to purchase on our Purchase page.

 2011:GBNpro's Screamer Conversion

-Over the winter of 2011, GBNpro completed a one of a kind example of multiple products working together for extending bike speed and range.
+Over the winter, GBNpro completed a one of a kind example of multiple products working together for extending bike speed and range.

 Screamer running on battery only: Local wmv here.